trustbit/logistic-hackathon-public/README.md

 - If you are participating alone set `is_fleet` to `false`.
 If you are participating as a team set it to `true`.

 - As soon as your PR is merged, we will have your repository included in our build, which is scheduled to run **every 5 minutes** and which will provide new versions of your agent to the simulation.
 You can check on the status of your builds here: https://github.com/trustbit/logistic-hackathon-public/actions/workflows/docker-images.yml

-## Competition runs

-**Please follow the instructions under [Agent template repositories and competition build system](#agent-template-repositories-and-competition-build-system) first, to get the initial setup out of the way quickly.**

-One simulation run takes **exactly 5 minutes**.
-Before each run we pull the latest versions of your truck agents.
-As the [build](https://github.com/trustbit/logistic-hackathon-public/actions/workflows/docker-images.yml) also runs every 5 minutes it can happen, that your newest version will miss a simulation run, but it will definitely be part of the next one then.

-So what happens during a simulation run exactly?
-See the following step-by-step explanation:

-1) Fetch the latest version of the [agents.json](https://github.com/trustbit/logistic-hackathon-public/blob/main/agents.json) file, so the simulation knows, which teams want to participate.
-1) Start Docker containers for all the truck agents and make sure that they are reachable by the simulation runtime.
-If one of the truck agent containers is not reachable (maybe no successful build happened yet for a team, or the agent returns errors when called), it will be excluded from the simulation run.
-1) We pre-warm all truck agents to make sure they can service simulation requests as quickly as possible.
-1) Generate a list of available cargo offers and randomize the order of truck agents.
-1) Loop through the list of truck agents and ask each one sequentially for a decision on their next move.
-1) Execute the desired move.
-1) All truck agents are competing for the same list of offers.
-For example, if a truck agent decides to `DELIVER` a cargo offer, the same offer will not be available for the next truck agent.
-1) Each move takes a certain amount of time, depending on factors like maximum speed on the roads and the distance a truck agent has to travel.
-The simulation keeps track of the truck agent actions and will call them again after their current move is finished.

-TODO: continue here
-1) Truck agents have a `balance` which represents the money in their bank account.
-Fuel prices and monthly

-### Results of a simulation round
-- Link to trace bucket
-- Link to Grafana
-- Explanation how to display traces
-- Add image for Grafana

 ## We are hiring